 4. Indulge in the Coast’s handmade cannoli, gelato and crepes

 Ettalong is filled with delicious, handmade artisan options for sweet toothed folk.
-Try coffee in a cone or choose a creative sundae at Helado Espresso & Gelato Bar in The Rocks Arcade.
+Try coffee and a crepe at European-style crêperie, the Palacinki Cafe in The Galleria.
 Across the street discover Hatters Tea House for one of their famous high teas by the sea.
-Enjoy freshly made crepes (or palaĉinki) in sweet and savoury flavours at Palaĉinki Cafe in The Galleria.
-And don’t miss the Coast’s best, freshly-piped cannoli available at artisan bakery, Sasa Sicilian Street Food.
+And don’t miss the Coast’s best, freshly-piped cannoli available at artisan bakery, RISE.

-Life is calmer by the seaside, just ask the founders of Slowwell, a wellbeing café, bookstore and therapy space designed for slow seekers.
-Nearby you’ll find Lords of Pour, a punk pink styled brunch hot spot to transform morning zombies into friendly locals with a killer coffee and brunch menu.
+Life is calmer by the seaside and nearby you’ll find Lords of Pour, a punk pink styled brunch hot spot to transform morning zombies into friendly locals with a killer coffee and brunch menu.
 Coast 175 is ideal for courtyard catchups over cake with a good mate, offering ample seating right opposite The Galleria.

 6. Cycle The Esplanade and enjoy a scenic picnic

 Hire a bike from Ettalong Bike Hire on the corner of Beach Street, and follow the shared coastal pathway – The Esplanade – to the neighbouring town of Umina, to the Peninsula Recreation Precinct, and back.
 The flat route hugs the beaches, making it easy to stop for a cold drink at the SLSC kiosks, or pack your own snacks to enjoy on any park bench (the best seats in the area!), looking out at the beautiful Broken Bay panorama.

 7. Meet The Peninsula’s makers and creators